 The black subjects experienced a 28 percent reduction LDL cholesterol and an 88 percent reduction in the risk of coronary heart disease.
 The 9,524 white subjects experienced a 15 percent reduction in LDL cholesterol and a 47 percent reduction in the risk of coronary heart disease.
 N Engl J Med.
 2006 Mar 23;354(12):1264-72.

-There are 8,694 references found at the National Library of Medicine pertaining to the effectiveness of beta glucan for the immune system.
+There are many studies at the National Library of Medicine pertaining to the effectiveness of beta glucan for the immune system.

 The beta glucans for yeast recommended here was the #1 immune system product out of 440 products (mostly prescription) evaluated by the US Army against lethal doses of anthrax spores in controlled laboratory tests (JANA Vol. 5, No. 2, Spring 2002: 16-20).